 [REF Manual on GDPFS, Part II, Annex II.1, Minimum Standards for Quality Control of Data for Use in the GDPFS]

-[REF Manual on the GOS, Part V, Quality Control]

-Members shall ensure that their Quality Management System (QMS) incorporates the required procedures, practices and documentation necessary to maintain their aircraft based observational data at prescribed quality standards.

-Members that receive and process aircraft based observational data from any source, including AMDAR, ICAO aircraft observations and other aircraft based observing systems should comply with the observational data quality control practices within [REF Guide to the GOS, Chapter 3.4, Section 1.8 and Annex I, Guidance on Quality Control of Aircraft Based Observations].
+Note: Further information on quality control of aircraft based observational data, can be found in [REF Guide to the GOS, Chapter 3.4, Section 1.8 and Annex I, Guidance on Quality Control of Aircraft Based Observations].

-WMO Members shall develop and implement policy and procedures for quality monitoring and quality assessment of aircraft based observations so as to continuously assure the quality of such observations transmitted on the GTS.
+WMO Members shall develop and implement policy and procedures for quality monitoring and quality assessment of aircraft based observations that they transmit on the GTS.

-Members that receive and process aircraft based observational data from any source, including AMDAR, ICAO aircraft observations and other aircraft based observing systems should utilise the quality monitoring information available from the WMO/CBS Lead Center for Quality Monitoring of Aircraft Observations as described in [REF Guide to the GOS, Chapter 3.4, Annex II, Guidance on Quality Monitoring of aircraft based Observational Data].
+Note: Further information on quality monitoring of aircraft based observational data, can be found in [REF Guide to the GOS, Chapter 3.4, Annex II, Guidance on Quality Monitoring of aircraft based Observational Data].

+Members should ensure that aircraft based observing systems operated in collaboration with partner airlines and other operators comply with all practices and guidance that impact on observational data quality provided in [REF Guide to the GOS Section 3.4, Section 2].

+Members shall develop procedures for the analysis of and response to available monitoring information.

+Note: responses include taking prompt and appropriate corrective action for systematic observing system defects and issues identified that adversely affect the quality of aircraft based observations transmitted on the WMO GTS.

 Members that receive and process aircraft based observational data from any source and provide such data on the WMO GTS, shall appoint a representative from their organization to take on the role of the national WMO Focal Point on Aircraft Based Observations.

-The focal point shall be responsible for receiving, utilising and acting upon information from WMO or other Members relating to the quality of their aircraft based observational data.
+Note: The Focal Point is responsible for receiving, utilising and acting upon information from WMO or other Members relating to the quality of their aircraft based observational data.
 This will include the timely rectification of related faults and errors and, when required, the removal of such data from transmission on the GTS until such time as the fault is rectified.

 Note: More detailed guidance on aircraft based observations and observing systems quality management can be found in [REF Guide to the GOS, Chapter 3.4, section 1.7]

+Members shall ensure that data quality control processing shall be applied to AMDAR observational data variables in accordance with the data validation procedures as specified in the AMDAR Onboard Software Functional Requirements Specification (AOSFRS) [REF, AOSFRS].

-Provision of Aircraft Based Observations on the GTS
+Provision of Aircraft Based Observations on the WIS

-Members that receive and process aircraft based observational data from any source, including AMDAR, ICAO aircraft observations and other aircraft based observing systems shall endeavour to submit such data on the WMO GTS in accordance with the following WMO resolutions, regulations and guidance:
+Members that receive and process aircraft based observational data from any source, including AMDAR, ICAO aircraft observations and other aircraft based observing systems shall submit such data to the WIS in accordance with the following regulations:

-[REF WMO Resolution 40];

 [REF WMO Technical Regulations, Volume II];

 [REF WMO Manual on the GTS]; and